andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }(&wg, errCh)
 ```

-What these coordinators encode is a dependency graph, not just parallelism.
-Every validation goroutine waits on the coordinator that gates it and broadcasts the next one on its way out via `defer`.
-An earlier goroutine broadcasts `awsCoordinator` when its own work completes, which releases this one; when AWS validation finishes, its `defer` broadcasts `dockerCoordinator`, which releases Docker validation, which eventually reaches `deploymentCoordinator`.
-Notice that I pass a pointer to `*Application` into the `Validate(*Application)` method attached to the `AWSConfigs` struct, and that the response from that validation goes straight into `errCh`, a buffered channel of errors.
+What these coordinators encode is a **dependency graph**, not just raw parallelism.
+Each validation goroutine waits on the coordinator that gates it, does its work, and broadcasts the next coordinator on the way out via `defer`.
+An earlier goroutine broadcasts `awsCoordinator` when its own prerequisites are satisfied, which releases this one; when AWS validation finishes, its `defer` broadcasts `dockerCoordinator`, releasing Docker validation, which eventually chains into `deploymentCoordinator`.
+The graph is what makes the ordering real — you can't validate a Docker registry against credentials you haven't resolved yet, and you can't resolve those credentials before 1Password has been reached.

-Here's the sharp edge, and I'd rather name it than have it named for me in the comments: `Wait()` is not wrapped in a predicate loop. `sync.Cond` has no memory — if a broadcast lands before this goroutine has reached `Wait()`, that wakeup is gone and the goroutine blocks forever.
-In `topobuilder` the ordering holds in practice, but it holds because of timing, not because the code enforces it.
-If you're copying this pattern, wrap it — `for !ready { c.Wait() }` with a mutex-guarded flag — or reach for `errgroup` with channels, which gives you ordering and cancellation for free.
-I'd write it the second way today.
+Notice that I am passing a pointer to `*Application` into the `Validate(*Application)` method attached to the `AWSConfigs` struct.
+Also notice how I'm passing the response from that validation directly into `errCh`, which is a buffered channel of errors.
+Everything that _can_ run wide runs wide; everything with a real prerequisite waits its turn.

 For each of the optional configurations, the coordinators balance the order of validation operations needed to properly validate the runtime of `topobuilder` before it deploys anything into the wild.